LynDee Walker’s award-winning journalistic work has appeared in newspapers and magazines across the nation.

 When my second child was about a year old, I had an idea — just a scene, really, that popped into my head.
 I blew it off at first, but it was planted firmly in my brain and pestered me until I got my laptop and started writing.
 Five weeks later I had a very long, messy rough draft of FRONT PAGE FATALITY.

 Thousands of hours of slashing, editing, revising, and polishing ensued.
 Along the way, I educated myself on how traditional fiction publishing works in the 21st century.
 I made great writer friends who have been invaluable on many levels.

 Amongst the revising and querying and learning, life happened.
 I had another baby, and shortly thereafter said an unexpected last goodbye to my mom.
 About a year after she died, I dusted off my query letter and started researching publishers again.
-I found the one I really wanted and sent a query and held my breath and waited.
-Three months and a good bit of back and forth (and more revising) later, I had a book deal.
+I found a young company that looked like an excellent fit, sent a query, and held my breath.
+Three months and a good bit of back and forth (and more revising) later, I had my first book deal.
 The idea of that feels slightly surreal to this day.

-I am a member of Sisters in Crime and James River Writers.
+I am proud to be an officer for Mystery Writers of America’s Mid-Atlantic chapter, as well as a member of Sisters in Crime, and James River Writers.
 I’m living my fondest dream, being at home with my monkeys and writing novels that I hope bring readers as much enjoyment as I’ve gotten out of books that I adore.